nashville-software-school/aws-deployment-instructions/README.md

 tracking.
 Consider using a password manager such as [LastPass](https://www.lastpass.com/) or [1Password](https://1password.com/landing/password-manager/), services whose yearly costs mirror the cost of one hour of the [most expensive EC2 instances](https://instances.vantage.sh/).
-Pay for basic password management to avoid paying for someone else's use of your account.**
+Pay for basic password management to avoid paying for someone else's unauthorized use of your account.**

 4. Choose **Personal**.
 5. Enter your personal information.